 The following are not permitted:

-- Transfers across market segments (e.g. from Education to Commercial)
+- Transfers across market segments (for example, from Education to Commercial)

 - Changes to license language when a transfer is processed